Rhacel Parreñas on Women Labor Migration

 The circumstances of the workers’ lives.
 A lot of my interviewees are from the Muslim autonomous region of Mindanao in the Philippines.

 A lot of them had an arranged marriage at 13, and their first child at 14.
 A lot of them grew up in huts.
-For me, this level of poverty, or these very non-Western circumstances, is something I have to take into account when I think about what is good for these women, right?
+For me, this level of poverty, or these very non-Western circumstances, are things I have to take into account when I think about what is good for these women, right?

-A lot of people who wanna save them from their awful job in the UAE don’t often take into account where they came from and how where they came from is really like far worse.
+A lot of people who want to save them from their awful job in the UAE don’t often take into account where they came from.
+And how where they came from is really far worse.
 It’s hard to imagine.

-Another thing that I learned was that employers — I want to call them moral narcissists — a lot of employers don’t wanna be bad people.
-It’s really interesting to ask employers, “You really can have God-like power over this person.
+Another thing that I learned was that employers—I want to call them moral narcissists—don’t want to be bad people.
+It’s interesting to ask employers, “You can have God-like power over this person.
 How do you feel about that?”

-The sad thing is that while everyone’s well intentioned, these domestic workers are so powerless.
-What happens is if the employer is in a bad mood, they can easily take it out on the domestics.
+The sad thing is that while everyone’s well intentioned, these domestic workers are powerless.
+What happens is if the employer is in a bad mood?
+They can easily take it out on the domestics.
 What I found is the abuse is not continuous.

 For previous research, you served as a hostess in Japan.
 What did you learn from a nine-months stint in bars?